BDC Hamburger Icon

 Did You Know?Did you know

-While fees can be annoying, business credit card fees are tax-deductible.
+Fees can be annoying, but business credit card fees are tax-deductible.
 Note that any fees you deduct must be directly associated with the business.

 How can you use business credit cards to improve your credit?

-Business credit card options are limited for owners with bad credit.
-However, using an approved secured or unsecured card responsibly yields multiple benefits.
+Business credit card options are limited for owners with bad credit, but using an approved secured or unsecured card responsibly yields multiple benefits.
 Your credit score and maximum limit will increase, and you can qualify for other business credit cards and other business funding options.

 Here are four best practices for improving your credit after getting approved for a new secured or unsecured business credit card: